n4n0byt3/software-design-architecture-assignment/game/README.md

 #### Benefits:

-- domain logic performs no I/O
+- the domain logic doesn't concern itself with any output code

-- output mechanisms are replaceable
+- output implementations can be extended or changed without having to touch the core game logic

-- supports testability
+- keeping logic tight and in focused classes makes testing easier

 #### Why alternatives were rejected:

-Direct console output from the domain violates Clean Architecture and Dependency Inversion.
-Ensuring dependencies flow from infrastructure to domain abstractions, rather than the domain depending on concrete output mechanisms.
+Keeping the output code in the domain layer would break **Clean Architecture Principles** and the **Dependency Inversion Principle** as core business logic would then depend on concrete output implementations.

-#### 8.5 Factory Pattern – Game Construction
+#### 7.5 Factory Pattern – Game Construction

-The **Factory Pattern** ensures complex objects are constructed correctly and consistently through the centralisation of object creation logic, making it easy to locate and modify
+To ensure complicated objects are created consistently each time, the **Factory Pattern** can be used by putting object creation logic in one place, also making it easier to locate and modify if needed.

 #### Where used